jjd274/hudl-login-test/README.md

 Feature Files

-The tests as part of a cucumber feature file located in cypress > e2e > exampls > login.feature, with the corresponding code loccated in cypress >> e2e >> login >> login.js.
+The tests as part of a cucumber feature file located in cypress > e2e > examples > login.feature, with the corresponding code loccated in cypress >> e2e >> login >> login.js.

 These consist of the following scenarios which can be extended further by adding additional parameters into them, such as users or URLs.